Click the scales for TimsLaw.com homeTimsLaw.com

 Believe me when I tell you this: I Love a good strong contingency fee case, and I look hard to find them.

-BUT (there’s always a “but” isn’t there?) - The first time you call my office, it’s most often unclear whether your situation will be worthwhile to pursue.
-I may see some hints that suggest you might have a worthwhile case, but I will need a lot more detailed information.
+BUT (there’s always a “but” isn’t there?) – The first time you call my office, it’s most often unclear whether your situation will be worthwhile to pursue.
+We may see some hints that suggest you might have a worthwhile case, but I will need a lot more detailed information.
 I need to find out your facts in detail, and find out a lot of personal info about you and your goals and personal situation in life.
 I may need to do some legal research.
 Then I can help you decide whether your case is worthwhile considering all the most important factors.

 See my article Should I sue? for a general overview of the steps that lawyers will probably follow in helping you decide what to do about your situation.